Vaccine Info

 QDENGA® (TAK-003) Dengue Vaccine Clinical Trials, Dosage, Indication, Side Effects

-Takeda's clinical development program for QDENGA consists of Phase 3, Phase 1, and Phase 2.
+Takeda's clinical development program for QDENGA consists of Phase 3, Phase 2, and Phase 1 studies.
 Data in children and adolescents showed that QDENGA induced immune responses against all four dengue serotypes in seropositive and seronegative participants.
 In addition, QDENGA was found to be generally safe and well-tolerated.
-In a phase 2 study published on October 17, 2024, TAK-003 elicited durable T cell responses against all four DENV serotypes irrespective of baseline serostatus in people aged 4–16 years living in dengue-endemic countries.
-Furthermore, TAK-003-elicited CD4 and CD8 T cells were multifunctional and persisted up to 3 years post-vaccination.
+In a Phase 2 study published on October 17, 2024, TAK-003 elicited durable T cell responses against all four DENV serotypes, regardless of baseline serostatus, in individuals aged 4–16 years residing in dengue-endemic countries.
+Furthermore, TAK-003-elicited CD4+ and CD8+ T cells were multifunctional and persisted for up to 3 years post-vaccination.

 Qdenga (TAK-003) Vaccine Efficacy

-On October 17, 2024, the journal NPJ Vaccines published results from a study that concluded TAK-003 was well tolerated and elicited durable T cell responses against all four DENV serotypes irrespective of baseline serostatus in children and adolescents aged 4–16 years living in dengue-endemic countries.
-TAK-003-elicited CD4 and CD8 T cells were multifunctional and persisted up to 3 years post-vaccination.
+On October 17, 2024, the journal NPJ Vaccines published results from a study that concluded that TAK-003 was well tolerated and elicited durable T cell responses against all four dengue virus (DENV) serotypes, irrespective of baseline serostatus, in children and adolescents aged 4–16 years living in dengue-endemic countries.
+TAK-003-elicited CD4+ and CD8+ T cells were multifunctional and persisted for up to 3 years post-vaccination.

-An exploratory analysis published on September 11, 2024 (December 2, 2024) demonstrated a VE of 82.1 % for the onset of protection of TAK-003 in the three months between administration of the first and second doses in the safety population.
-The journal Vaccine published a Short Communication on September 7, 2024, determining QDENGA's VE against disease up to 3 months after the first dose was 82.1%.
-On October 2, 2023, the WHO Strategic Advisory Group of Experts on Immunization (SAGE) confirmed QDENGA demonstrated efficacy against all four serotypes of the virus in baseline seropositive children (4-16 years) in endemic countries and against serotypes 1 and 2 in baseline seronegative children.
-The SAGE recommended that the vaccine be considered for introduction to children aged 6 to 16 years of age in settings with high dengue disease burden and high transmission intensity.
-Long-term efficacy results announced on June 9, 2022, supplemented previously published TIDES clinical study data, demonstrating QDENGA met its primary endpoint of overall VE against VCD, with 80.2% efficacy at 12-month follow-up, as well as all secondary endpoints for which there were a sufficient number of dengue cases at 18-months follow-up, including 90.4% VE against hospitalized Dengue.
-On May 20, 2021, an audio review of Three Years Efficacy of Takeda's Tetravalent Dengue Vaccine Candidate was published.
+An exploratory analysis published on September 11, 2024 (December 2, 2024) demonstrated a vaccine efficacy (VE) of 82.1% for the onset of protection of TAK-003 in the three months between administering the first and second doses in the safety population.
+The journal Vaccine published a Short Communication on September 7, 2024, reporting that QDENGA's vaccine efficacy (VE) against disease was 82.1% up to 3 months after the first dose.
+On October 2, 2023, the WHO Strategic Advisory Group of Experts on Immunization (SAGE) confirmed that QDENGA demonstrated efficacy against all four serotypes of the virus in baseline seropositive children (4-16 years old) in endemic countries, as well as against serotypes 1 and 2 in baseline seronegative children.
+The SAGE recommended that the Vaccine be considered for introduction to children aged 6 to 16 years in settings with high dengue disease burden and high transmission intensity.
+Long-term efficacy results announced on June 9, 2022, supplemented previously published TIDES clinical study data, demonstrating QDENGA met its primary endpoint of overall VE against VCD, with 80.2% efficacy at 12-month follow-up, as well as all secondary endpoints for which there were a sufficient number of dengue cases at 18-month follow-up, including 90.4% VE against hospitalized Dengue.
+On May 20, 2021, an audio review of the Three-Year Efficacy of Takeda's Tetravalent Dengue Vaccine Candidate was published.

 Qdenga (TAK-003) Time to Onset of Vaccine Efficacy